grafana/tempo/docs/sources/tempo/metrics/_index.md

 ## Visualize traces with TraceQL

-Next use Grafana `explore` to query the data source.
+Next, use Grafana `explore` to query the data source.

 {{% admonition type="note" %}}
 Even though we are using a Prometheus data source, we are not using PromQL.
 Grafana will have no way to parse, validate or provide completion options for the query.